tvdtb/java-ci-docker/README.md

 This setup works on both Linux (virtual) machines as well as on Docker Desktop for Windows (WSL 2) - see comments below.

+This guide will walk you through all steps required to connect the systems, it's highly recommended to start with using Nexus deployment or Sonarqube integration from local builds!

 # Guide

+## Linux/ virtual machine:
-This is a one-time step to setup your Linux (virtual) machine
+This is a one-time step to setup your machine

-Linux/ virtual machine:
 ```{r, engine='bash', count_lines}
 sudo sh -c "echo vm.max_map_count=262144 >> /etc/sysctl.conf"
 sudo sysctl -p
 ```

-WSL:
+## WSL 2
+required after each restart

 ```{r, engine='bash', count_lines}
 # In PowerShell
 wsl -d docker-desktop